TSYO Auditions & Registration

 - Attend masterclasses led by TSO guest artists

-- Perform side-by-side with the TSO on stage at Roy Thomson Hall
+- Perform side by side with the TSO

 Who can audition?

-- Instruments: Flute/Piccolo, Oboe, Clarinet, Bassoon, French Horn, Trumpet, Trombone, Bass Trombone, Tuba, Violin, Viola, Cello, Double Bass, Percussion, Harp
+- Instruments: Flute/Piccolo, Oboe, Clarinet, Bassoon, French Horn, Trumpet, Trombone, Bass Trombone, Tuba, Violin, Viola, Cello, Double Bass, Percussion, Harp, Piano

-- Due to the instrumentation of orchestral repertoire, we do not audition saxophone, piano, or other auxiliary instruments.
+- Due to the instrumentation of orchestral repertoire, we do not audition saxophone or other auxiliary instruments.

 - Former TSYO members must re-audition each season.

 What is the minimum age/skill level/RCM grade level required for the TSYO?